smithki/next-super-layout/README.md

 export const getServerSideProps = myLayout.wrapGetServerSideProps(...);
 ```

-If you need to fetch additional data for your page, you can define a custom `getStaticProps` or `getServerSideProps` function, then pass it as an argument to `myLayout.wrapGetStaticProps` or `myLayout.wrapGetServerSideProps`, respectively.
+Should you need to fetch additional data for your page, you can define a custom [`getStaticProps`](https://nextjs.org/docs/basic-features/data-fetching/get-static-props) or [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function, then pass it to `Layout.wrapGetStaticProps` or `Layout.wrapGetServerSideProps`, respectively.

 ### Connecting `next-super-layout` to your Next.js application

 To make use of our layout-wrapped pages, we'll need to define a custom Next.js `_app`.
-Check this out:
+Don't worry, it's pretty easy:

 ```tsx
 // pages/_app